June 13, 2017

 The day began with coffee on the patio overlooking the landscape striped with green rice fields.
 A light rain fell.
 Eric played “Time to Say Goodbye” by Andrea Bocelli because he knows it is one of my favorites.
 We weren’t rushing out to do things, but taking our time and enjoying the solitude.

-This is the morning dream.
+This is the morning dream for a solitary couple like us.

 * * *